ntls-io/ntc-smart-contract-mvp/README.md

 To add a new data contributor, the account to be added needs to be opted into:
 - the smart contract (APP_ID)
 - and, the contributor token (CONTRIB_ID)

-  folling this the smart contract can then be instructed to add a new contributor.
+Following this the smart contract can then be instructed to add a new contributor.

 1. optin to application
 ```txt